univention/univention-corporate-server/doc/ext-windows/index.rst

      connector2/ad/ldap/certificate=/etc/univention/ad-connector2.pem

-If a UCS synchronization is performed towards Active Directory, the replication of the listener module must be restarted after a further connector instance is created.
+If a UCS synchronization is performed towards Active Directory, the replication of the listener module must be restarted after an additional connector instance is created.
 To this end, the following command must be run:

 .. code-block:: console